HoyoSlave/WebToApk/README.md

-# Android WebView Application

-A lightweight, feature-rich WebView implementation for Android, designed to wrap web applications into a native-like experience.
-By default, this project is configured to load `https://cin.wiki`.

 ## Features

 * **Pull-to-Refresh:** Custom touch listener that reloads the page when swiping down from the top of the screen.